YahooArchive/omid/README.md

 HBase Co-processor Usage
 ------------------------
-Omid2 includes an HBase co-processor that operates during compactions (minor and major) and performs data cleanup.
+Omid includes an HBase co-processor that operates during compactions (minor and major) and performs data cleanup.
 Specifically, it does the following:
  * Cleans up garbage data from aborted transactions
  * Purges deleted cells.
 Omid deletes work by placing a special tombstone marker in cells.
 The compactor